 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, the grapes used to produce Bordeaux wine and even vintage summaries, covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

-The links located to the left of the page lead to the best St. Estephe wines and their producers.
+The best chateaux, wines, vineyards and producers in St. Estephe: The links located to the left of the page lead to the best St. Estephe wines and their producers.
 You can read St. Estephe wine tasting notes , detailed profiles and histories of the estates, details on the wines, wine making, soils and other important information, as well as view images of the following top Bordeaux value wine producers:

 Overview of the St. Estephe appellation: The best of these wines from the northernmost appellation of the Medoc offer a purity and intensity that is seldom found in other Bordeaux wines.
 However, the region also produces a myriad of wines that are rustic and austere in style.
 Cabernet Sauvignon and Merlot are the kings here.
 Even though some Cabernet Franc and Petit Verdot are planted in the region, they only play a minor role.
 While St. Estephe is close to the same size as Pauillac, and is located right next door to Pauillac, St. Estephe has very few 1855 Classified Growths.
 What savvy consumers can find in St. Estephe are numerous Cru Bourgeois wines that are easily at the level of many 5th growths, yet they sell for a pittance, when compared to numerous more expensive wines from the Left Bank.
 To illustrate how many St. Estephe estates are classed as Cru Bourgeois, there are 35 Cru Bourgeois classified chateau in the St. Estephe Appellation!
 That is more than any other major appellation.
 In fact it’s more than all the other major appellations in the Medoc combined!
 If a new classification of the Medoc ever took place, there are numerous candidates for Fifth Growth status from St. Estephe that are producing wine as good of better than several of the better known, Fifth Growth classified wines today.

 Terroir and soil of St. Estephe: Even casual observers of the soils can see the rich mixture of rocks, clay, limestone and gravel that rests on the surface and of course below, deep in the terroir.
 Beneath the surface lies a complex blend of different soils, sub soils and terroir’s.
 St. Estephe, which is not far from the river offers a myriad micro climates as well for the top chateaux.

 St. Estephe is different than the other Bordeaux appellations located in the Medoc.
 Most of the Medoc is filled with gravel, rocks, limestone and sand with a minor amount of clay.
 In St. Estephe, there are large deposits of clay in the soil.
 Due to the large deposits of clay, the wines of St. Estephe often produce great wine in hot, dry years.
 The finest terroir in the appellation is situated on the hill of Cos, where Chateau Cos d’Estournel is located.
 Not far from the vineyards of Cos d’Estournel, you have perfect views of their neighbor, Lafite Rothschild.
 To get an idea on how the soil and terroir of St. Estephe compares to the other important appellations in Bordeaux; The terroir and soil of Bordeaux